Palatine Park hosts Coal second annual Heritage Festival

-FAIRMONT W.Va. – Both past and present miners came together in Palatine Park to continue to spread their rich history, as the Coal Heritage Festival 2019 kicks off.
+FAIRMONT W.Va. – Both past and present miners came together in Palatine Park to continue to spread their rich history, as the Coal Heritage Festival 2019 kicked off.

 With West Virginia as a whole being known for its remarkable coal mining history.
 Mike Rohaly, director of Nothern Appalachian Coal Mining Association said the mission behind starting the Coal Heritage Festival last year was to keep the history alive.